tdavguidebook/tdavguidebook/README.md

 <br>
 or... click here on [traditional web view](https://nmutdav.github.io/guidebook/)

-Privacy & Copyright Notice: This guidebook is publicly accessible and does not store or share any sensitive information.
+<small>Privacy & Copyright Notice: This guidebook is publicly accessible and does not store or share any sensitive information.
 All content is copyright-free, reflecting our commitment to the belief that knowledge should be freely available.
 Your privacy and the free exchange of ideas are our priorities.